 The design of your kitchen is a minor part of its cost.
 But it has a large impact on how good your kitchen looks and how well it functions.
 A good design allows you to accomplish more within your budget.
 So, in the end, the cost of good design is offset by helping you maximize the value you get.

 Our kitchen designers take the time needed to understand how you use your kitchen, who will be in the kitchen, how many cooks are working together, whether they are left-handed or right-handed, and so on.
 We have a packet of information and a questionnaire that you fill out as your “homework” ensuring that we design a kitchen that truly fits your needs.

 When you work with Metro Building & Remodeling Group, we not only provide excellent design services, we also use “value engineering” as part of our design process.
 Value engineering is the process by which we help you get the most mileage from your budget based on what your priorities are.

-When working with Metro, our kitchen designers will go over all your product selections and cost options before the project starts.
+When working with Metro, our award-winning kitchen designers will go over all your product selections and cost options before the project starts.
 This way you will know up front and accurately, what your kitchen will cost.
 This review also gives you the opportunity to make educated decisions related to the final cost.
 If you decide to “splurge” on the quartz countertop, while selecting a different floor to stay on budget, you certainly can.